Rodisolomon/Rodisolomon/README.md

 - 👋 Hi, I’m @Rodisolomon, you can call me Helen for sure:)
 - 👀 I know about Python/C/CSS/HTML/JS/Rust/SQL ||| CGP/Docker/Airflow/React/Tensorflow/Matplotlib
-- 🌱 I’m currently working on website application development, data pipeline creation, and deep learning.
-Taking courses about database system & computer security now.
+- 🌱 I’m currently working on open source development and deep learning system class.
-- 📫 How to reach me: hanzhit@uchicago.edu
+- 📫 How to find me: hanzhit@uchicago.edu

 <!---
 Rodisolomon/Rodisolomon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.